Scientific Name: Panthera leo melanochaitus

 - Environment -

 The cave lion lived from 370,000 to 10,000 years ago, during the Pleistocene epoch.
-It apparently went extinct about 10,000 years ago, during the Wurm glaciation, though there are some indications it may have existed as recently as 2,000 years ago, in the Balkans.It ranged across Europe and Asia, from England all the way to Siberia to Turkistan.
+It apparently went extinct about 10,000 years ago, during the Wurm glaciation, though there are some indications it may have existed as recently as 2,000 years ago, in the Balkans.It Ranged across Europe and Asia, from England all the way to Siberia to Turkistan And Alaska.
 Its habitat was the steppes in the north, and the semi-arid deserts in the south.

 It is known from Paleolithic cave paintings, ivory carvings, and clay busts.
 These representations indicate that cave lions had protruding ears, tufted tails, faint tiger-like stripes, and that at least some males had a "ruff" or primitive mane around their neck.
 Other artifacts indicate that they played a role in Paleolithic religions.